 - The course delivery team includes Professor Martin Fautley, Professor Pam Burnard, Gary Spruce and Dr. Jonathan Savage, supported by professional composers and musicians;

 - The course is accredited by Birmingham City University at Level 7 (Certificate/ Diploma/ Masters);

 - The course can be delivered in any UK location as long as we have sufficient sign ups to make it viable;

-- The year-long programme comprises 6 x 3 hour sessions plus additional time spent reflecting on professional practice and undertaking action research in the classroom;
+- The first year course comprises 6 x 3 hour sessions plus additional time spent reflecting on professional practice and undertaking action research in the classroom;

 - This year-long course will normally result in a Diploma in Teaching and Learning or Educational Leadership, assuming that the learner has sufficient prior accreditation (eg a PGCE);

-- The next cohort will start in October 2018; contact us if you wish to join the group.
+- The next cohort will start in October 2019; express your interest in the course here.

 During the course teachers will:

 - Reflect on what composing with young people entails;

 - Learn new creative strategies for teaching composing;